 LDAP Client-side Configuration.

-Install these packages.
+1. Install required packages.

 Issue below command.
 This also enable auto-creation of home-directories when LDAP user logs-in for the first time.
 Make sure of the double hyphens here.
 Wrong syntax is quite likely to happen.
 Double check the syntax.

 [root@client migrationtools]# authconfig --enableldap --enableldapauth --ldapserver=IP_addr_of_LDAP_server --ldapbasedn="dc=shashank,dc=com" --enablemkhomedir --update

 3. Test LDAP Client by logging into LDAP accounts.

 nscd services.
 (In case you have caching DNS server)

 Caveats – Sometimes you may not be able to login to client machines with LDAP id even after performing above client side steps.
 In that case, try restarting

 nscd services (in case of cached DNS).
 Also, issue